thosgood/this-weeks-finds/markdown/151-200/week174.md

                              gg'

 But sometimes we can also horizontally compose a morphism and a 2-morphism!
-We can do it whenever our morphism f looks like a little "whisker" f sticking out of the 2-morphism T:
+We can do it whenever our morphism $f$ looks like a little "whisker" $f$ sticking out of the 2-morphism $T$:

                                       f'
                                   ---->----